Miletus: Archaic period

 The city of Miletus became one of the twelve Ionian city-states of Asia Minor to form the Ionian League.

 Miletus was one of the cities involved in the Lelantine War of the 8th century BC.

 Ties with Megara

 Miletus is known to have early ties with Megara in Greece.
-According to some scholars, these two cities had built up a "colonisation alliance".
-In the 7th/6th century BC they acted in accordance with each other.
+According to some scholars, these two cities had built up a "colonisation alliance" in the 7th/6th century BC.